Manhattan Beach Pier: Surfing

 The pier played a significant role in the history of surfing.
 The pier was a popular spot for Southern California surfers in the 1940s, the early days of modern surfing.
 Dale Velzy, the first commercial surfboard shaper, started his business building and repairing boards under the pier before renting a nearby storefront in 1949, starting what is considered the first surf shop.

+Paddleboard race

+The Catalina Classic Paddleboard Race to Catalina Island begins here.
+A sculpture of Duke Kahanamoku flanked by a male knee paddler and a female prone paddler commemorating the race was installed in 2023.